Balance Exercises for People with Parkinson’s Disease

 8) Backward Walking

-Step back leading along with your toes, followed by your heel.
-Repeat on the opposite leg.
+Step backwards leading with your toes touching the ground, followed by the heel.
+Repeat with the opposite leg.

 Continue for ten steps.